MicrosoftDocs/learn/learn-pr/wwl-azure/generate-documentation-using-github-copilot-tools/includes/2-examine-explain-document-features-github-copilot.md

 GitHub Copilot Chat can help you document your code by generating inline code comments.
 To generate inline documentation, you have the following options:

-- construct a natural language prompt to generate the desired documentation.
+- Construct a natural language prompt to generate the desired documentation.
 - Enter the `/doc` command in the inline chat to generate comments that describe the selected code.
 - Use the `Generate Docs` smart action to generate comments that describe the selected code.